 Some workflow components, like an email notification, may be created only via the command line.

 In the user interface, you cannot edit or clone workflows that contain transition actions and conditions.
 If you need to clone a workflow anyway, use the command line console.

-For how to create and manage workflows from the server side, see Workflow Documentation.
+For how to create and manage workflows from the server side, see the backend developer guide on Workflows.

 You can activate a workflow by clicking on the corresponding button on the view page of the workflow:

 Optionally, you can select certain workflows to be deactivated.
 If you do not, leave the field empty and click Activate.